Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Method

+Highly precise Fast Multipole Methods (FMMs) have been developed to a reduce this cost to $O(\log N)$ or even $O(1)$ operations per target, \cite{Greencard1987ASimulations,Ying2004ADimensions, Fong2009TheMethod}.
+Our context allows for significant specialization and simplification to a standard FMM. (i) A general FMM considers a general set of source locations, and they are typically optimized to evaluate on the same set of targets.
+In contrast, our sources are equally spaced over the domain and our targets are equally spaced on it's boundary, meaning we have only $O(N^{\cal S})$ targets which are exclusively exterior to the source set. (ii) The high error tolerance discussed in the section above means truncating the multipole has no effect on the satisfaction of the divergence-free constraint (set by the Poisson solver tolerance) and little effect on the solution accuracy overall.

-In practice, we use the circulation over a cell face $\Gamma=\omega h^2$ instead of the vorticity in the Biot-Savart formulation.
-The circulation on a coarser level is calculated by uniformly pooling the circulation on the level above
+Based on this context, we use a simple multi-level vorticity source clustering method which leverages their uniform distribution in our Eulerian domain.
+We construct a multi-level vorticity field $\omega^{(i)}$ where level $i=1$ is the finest and $l$ is the coarsest and the cell size doubles with each level $h^{(i+1)}=2h^{(i)}$.
+The levels are filled from finest to coarsest recursively by uniformly pooling the circulation $\Gamma=\omega h^2$ on the level above

-where $\Gamma^{(1)}$ is the original finest level field and the pooling $\mathcal{P}$ for a cell at level $i$ simply sums over the corresponding subcells in level $i-1$, see \cite{Weymouth2022Data-drivenProjection}.
-Thus, our multi-level field $\Gamma^{(i)}$ conserves the total circulation to machine precision, as recommended by \cite{Colonius2008} and others.
+where the pooling $\mathcal{P}$ for a cell at level $i+1$ simply sums over the corresponding sub-cells in level $i$, see Fig.~\ref{Fig_2}.
+Thus, our multi-level field conserves the total circulation to machine precision, as recommended by \cite{Colonius2008} and others.
+Filling the entire multi-level source field requires $O(N)$ operations.

-Finally, we derive the error induced by this multilevel approach, starting with the 2D-case and extending the result to 3D.
-The velocity at location $\vec x$ induced by the circulation from a single cell on level $i+1$ is given by (see Fig.~\ref{Fig_2})

-where $\vec{r}=\vec{y}-\vec{x}$, $y$ is the center of the cell, and $\vec{e}_z$ is the out-of-plane unit vector.
-The velocity induced by the four corresponding cells on level $i$ is